More Tips to Protect Yourself from AI Scams

 AI and Fraud

 Fake text.
 AI is used to create fake messages for phishing emails, romance scams, investment fraud, and more.
 It’s used to make fake websites and social media profiles look real.
-Even if the usual red flags of poor spelling and grammar are missing, that doesn't imply that the text you're reading is legitimate.
+Even if the usual red flags of poor spelling and grammar are missing, that doesn’t mean the text you’re reading is legitimate.

 Fake voices.
 Using a technique called audio cloning, scammers use AI to mimic voices to sound like loved ones or famous people to trick you into sending or spending money.
-This is often combined with urgent telephone calls using your loved one's voice to ask for help or access to your accounts.
-More on urgency below.
+This is often combined with urgent telephone calls using your loved one’s voice to ask for help or access to your accounts.
+(More on urgency below.)

 If anything can be fake, what can we do?